escapegameibk/host/README.md

 	can be used to wait a bit before triggereing the next thing.
 It requires a delay field to be specified containing the time to be slept in milliseconds aka 1s/1000.
+6. alarm:
+	This triggers the alarm.
+It is part of the alarm system and, in any case, activates the alarm. if it is already running, it will keep running.
+No additional fields are required.
+7.alarm_release:
+	Releases the alarm.
+If the alarm isn't running, it will stay in that state.
+No additional fields are required.
 ### SND

 The sound module aka snd is specified inside the module section of a trigger